MatthewTsang0213/Empirical-Project/README.md

 ## Procedure

-- Download all 8 data files from the directory and save to **the desktop** (do not create a folder to put them into that folder)
+- Download all 8 data files from the directory and save to **the desktop** (do not create a folder to put them into the folder)

 - Download the blog.ipynb and save to **the desktop**

+- Open blog.ipynb in Jupyter Notebook and run the code

+- After finishing the first data cleaning process, you need to save a file called "pre_cleaned_data.csv".
+You can check the data in that file

+- After checking the data, you need to do a few more steps for data cleaning.

+- After doing all the data cleaning, you need to save the file on **the desktop** and name it "cleaned_data.csv" (This is the final version of data)

+- You need to reopen the "cleaned_data.csv" for the empirical analysis.

+- Run all the cells in the blog.ipynb to do the analysis.
+You will get the 2 tables and 4 graphs

 ## Contact Detail
 Name: Matthew Tsang